 Extension - Vienna

-Air travel and taxes, all port charges, transfers, 7-night cruise, full board and drinks on cruise vessel, excursions, UK Tour Manager, local expert guides and representatives.
+Air travel and taxes, all port charges, transfers, 7-night cruise, full board and drinks on cruise vessel, excursions, Jules Verne Representative, local expert guides and representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, optional excursions, tipping, any government taxes or compulsory charges introduced after publication.